Q. What is Intermediate Rent Scheme?

 Q. What additional document do I need to submit to be considered for a property?

-A. Once you have declared an interest and a shortlist has been created in registration date order, we will then invite the individuals e.g. top three to provide the documents noted in the `supporting Documents Part 2 below'.
+A. Once you have declared an interest and a shortlist has been created we will then invite the individuals e.g. top three to provide the documents noted under the Tai Teg Process tab on our web-site.
 It is important that you submit the documents within the timescale noted.
 Failure to supply the documents will results in you being placed back on the register and not being considered for the property.

 Q. Partner / Spouse on application